The sections below answer questions about:

 IS PRIVATE TUTORING OFFERED?

 Courses offered during any given school year are also available via private tutoring.
-The number of spaces is extremely limited.
+The number of spaces is extremely limited and places fill quickly.
 Please see the Private Tutoring page for more information.

 WHAT ABOUT STUDENTS WITH LEARNING DISABILITIES?